Practical advantage of non-Hermitian enhanced quantum sensing

-In state-of-the-art quantum sensing platforms, ranging from superconducting circuits to nitrogen-vacancy (NV) centers, readout fidelity remains a primary bottleneck for achievable sensitivity.
-Beyond fundamental quantum projection noise, the physical process of state measurement often introduces a systematic bias that persists regardless of the number of measurement repetitions $N$.
-This non-reducible error arises from inherent physical asymmetries during the readout window, which shift the observed signal away from its true value.
+In state-of-the-art quantum sensing platforms, ranging from superconducting circuits to nitrogen-vacancy (NV) centers, readout fidelity imposes a primary bottleneck for the achievable measurement precision.
+Beyond intrinsic quantum projection noise, the physical process of state discrimination often introduces an irreducible systematic shift that persists regardless of the number of measurement repetitions $N$.
+This constant bias originates from inherent physical asymmetries during the readout window, driving the observed signal away from its true value.

-Consider a non-Hermitian qubit sensor following the signal interrogation stage.
-We perform $N$ repeated measurements with outcomes $N_0$ and $N_1$ corresponding to states $\ket{0}$ and $\ket{1}$, respectively.
-In an ideal scenario, the estimated probability,
+To quantify this, we consider a generic qubit sensor subjected to $N$ repeated measurements following the parameter interrogation stage, yielding counts $N_0$ and $N_1$ for the states $\ket{0}$ and $\ket{1}$, respectively (see Fig.\,\ref{fig:readout_error}).
+In an ideal scenario, the measurement probability,

-converges to the theoretical value predicted by Eq.\,\eqref{5} in the large-$N$ limit.
-In practice, however, hardware-specific imperfections and fixed experimental offsets during the readout pulse distort this distribution.
-This bias is typically rooted in the competition between the measurement timescale and the internal relaxation dynamics of the qubit.